 An international level playing field can also be put at risk by the different policy approaches that are applied by EU’s main trading partners – e.g. USA and China are using subsidies to promote green technologies while the EU is relying more on carbon pricing.
 This difference in approaches has an effect on energy and basic material prices, which are reduced by climate policies in the US and China but are increased in the EU.
 This will, of course, also affect downstream industries that use energy or energy intensive products as inputs.

-One example is the Inflation Reduction Act (IRA) of 2022 in the US, which was allocated in tax provisions, in the order of $400 billion over ten years, aimed at advancing clean energy usage and domestic energy production.
+One example is the Inflation Reduction Act (IRA) of 2022 in the US, which was allocated in tax provisions in the order of $400 billion over ten years, aimed at advancing clean energy usage and domestic energy production.
 The introduction of the IRA has triggered a wave of concern within the European Union regarding the potential economic repercussions.
 The crux of these concerns revolves around the IRA’s generous tax credits and fiscal incentives that focus on renewable energy, electric vehicle incentives, home energy efficiency upgrades, and advanced manufacturing processes.
 Critics argue that such measures may catalyse a shift in investment and production from the EU to the U.S., thereby impacting the competitiveness of European industries, particularly those involved in green technology and sustainable practices.

 Potential enablers include: